htran010589/nonmonotonic-rule-mining/README.md

 #### Example

-The working folder can be built by the following steps.
-First, please create a directory data/experiment/IMDB, rename sample.imdb.txt file to ideal.data.txt in the directory.
-Second, please create learning data as training.data.txt in the same location with ideal KG file.
-Third, one should generate horn-rules.txt as an output of positive rule mining function applied to the learning data and put it in the working folder.
-If only some positive rules need to be revised, we can list them in selected.horn-rules.txt of the same location.
+The working folder can be built as a directory data/experiment/IMDB that contains all of the following files.
+First, please rename sample.imdb.txt file to ideal.data.txt in the directory.
+Second, please sample the learning data of the ideal KG file and get training.data.txt.
+Third, one should generate horn-rules.txt as an output of positive rule mining function applied to the learning data.
+If only some positive rules need to be revised, we can list them in selected.horn-rules.txt.
 Finally, DLV binary file should be downloaded to the directory.

 The command that executes experiment with OPM ranking and top 10 positive rules (without DLV) is as follows.